Antvndev/DentalManagementSystem/README.md

 # 🦷 Dental Management System

 Web application for managing patient records, dental charts, visitations.
+<i> <b>!Warning!</b> Keep in mind that the live demo is made with a static HTML including the very basic functionality needed.
+There will be differences between the actual project and the static version.</i>

 ---